emacsway/emacsway.github.io/_sources/ru/self-learning-for-software-engineer.txt

 - "The Book: 37 Things One Architect Knows About IT Transformation" by Gregor Hohpe
 - "Eat or Be Eaten!: Jungle Warfare for the Corporate Master Politician" by Phil Porter
 - "Presentation patterns: techniques for crafting better presentations" by Neal Ford, Matthew McCullough, Nathaniel Schutta
+- "Thinking in Systems: A Primer" by Donella H. Meadows, Diana Wright
 - "Think Like An Architect: How to develop critical, creative and collaborative problem-solving skills" by Randy Deutsch